janlelis/irbtools/README.md

 - Lookup and manipulate instance variables / methods with ease using [object_shadow](https://github.com/janlelis/object_shadow/)
 - Go even further with [looksee](https://github.com/oggy/looksee), the best lookup path inspection tool out there
 - Display a method's source code using [code](https://github.com/janlelis/code)
-- Inline access to *ri* docs by [ori](https://github.com/dadooda/ori)
-  - If you have deactivated *ri*, you can re-generate the docs with something like: `rvm docs generate-ri`
 - Find methods that turn one value into another value with [methodfinder](https://github.com/citizen428/methodfinder)
 - [Use VIM from inside IRB](https://github.com/jberkel/interactive_editor)